DavidChoi76/pysumma_alpha/README.md

  - Get and set model parameters(Decision and fileManager file) (in progress)
  - Run SUMMA Model (in progress)
  - Visualize netCDF outputs (in progress)
- - Automate model calibration or sensitivity studies (in progress)
+ - Automate model calibration or sensitivity studies (Future work)
  - Operate pysumma with jupyter notebook environment in Hydroshare (Future work)

 ## Installation and Usage